nrjones8/blog/content/18f-fbi-officer-data.md

 As we would expect, the number of police officers (per 1000 people) has increased pretty significantly over time.
 A few things stuck out to me:

-1. New Jersey (NJ) has always been very policied.
+1. New Jersey (NJ) has always been very policed.
 I'd assume this is because it's a small state, but is largely urban.
 Other larger states, such as California, may have similar rates of policing in their urban areas, but the state-wide rate is diluted by having a large rural population as well.
 We'll come back to this later.